QubesOS/qubes-posts/2025-08-10-qubes-os-4-3-0-rc1-available-for-testing.md

 ## How to test Qubes 4.3.0-rc1

 If you're willing to [test](/doc/testing/) this release candidate, you can help us improve the eventual stable release by [reporting any bugs you encounter](/doc/issue-tracking/).
 You can [upgrade to Qubes 4.3.0-rc1](https://qubes-doc--1504.org.readthedocs.build/en/1504/user/downloading-installing-upgrading/upgrade/4_3.html) with either a clean installation or an in-place upgrade from Qubes 4.2.
-(Note for in-place upgrade testers: `qubes-dist-upgrade` now requires `--releasever=4.3` and may require `--enable-current-testing` for testing releases.)
+(Note for in-place upgrade testers: `qubes-dist-upgrade` now requires `--releasever=4.3` and may require `--enable-current-testing` for testing releases like this RC.)
 As always, we strongly recommend [making a full backup](/doc/how-to-back-up-restore-and-migrate/) beforehand and [updating Qubes OS](/doc/how-to-update/) immediately afterward in order to apply all available bug fixes.
-We encourage experienced users to join the [testing team](https://forum.qubes-os.org/t/joining-the-testing-team/5190).
+We encourage experienced users to [join the testing team](https://forum.qubes-os.org/t/joining-the-testing-team/5190).

 ## Known issues in Qubes OS 4.3.0-rc1

-Templates restored in 4.3 from a pre-4.3 backup continue to target their original Qubes OS release repos.
+Templates restored in 4.3.0-rc1 from a pre-4.3 backup continue to target their original Qubes OS release repos.
 This does not affect fresh templates on a clean 4.3.0-rc1 installation.
 For more information, see issue [#8701](https://github.com/QubesOS/qubes-issues/issues/8701).

 [View the full list of known bugs affecting Qubes 4.3](https://github.com/QubesOS/qubes-issues/issues?q=is%3Aissue%20type%3ABug%20label%3Aaffects-4.3%20-label%3A%22R%3A%20cannot%20reproduce%22%20-label%3A%22R%3A%20declined%22%20-label%3A%22R%3A%20duplicate%22%20-label%3A%22R%3A%20not%20applicable%22%20-label%3A%22R%3A%20self-closed%22%20-label%3A%22R%3A%20upstream%20issue%22) in our [issue tracker](/doc/issue-tracking/).